Soil Conditions Affecting Basement Finishing In South Jordan, UT

 • Waterproofing requirements

-Before putting in flooring, drywall, and structure, an experienced expert basement finishing will assess the soil concerns.
+Before putting in flooring, drywall, and structure, an experienced expert basement finishing professional will assess the soil concerns.

 This helps to prevent: